sandeepverana/Postgresql/Postgres-practise.md

 **SP-GiST**

 SP-GiST is an abbreviation for space-partitioned GiST.
-SP-GiST supports partitioned search trees, which facilitate development of a wide range of different non-balanced data structures,such as quad-trees, k-d trees, and suffix trees (tries).
+SP-GiST supports partitioned search trees, which facilitate the development of a wide range of different non-balanced data structures, such as quad-trees, k-d trees, and suffix trees (tries).

 + The common feature of these structures is that they repeatedly divide the search space into partitions that need not be of equal size.